semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 <dl>
     <dt>Cross-file (interfile) analysis</dt>
     <dd><ul><li>Cross-file analysis finds patterns spanning multiple files to help security engineers deeply understand their organization's security issues.
-This analysis reduces noise and detects issues that Semgrep OSS can't find.</li>
+This analysis reduces noise and detects issues that Semgrep CE can't find.</li>
     <li>Cross-file analysis runs on full scans.
-These scans may take longer to complete and can use more memory than Semgrep OSS scans.
+These scans may take longer to complete and can use more memory than Semgrep CE scans.
 See the available languages for cross-file analysis in <a href="/docs/supported-languages/#semgrep-pro-engine"><i class="fa-regular fa-file-lines"></i> Supported languages</a>.</li>
     <li>In Semgrep Code, cross-file analysis includes cross-function analysis as well.</li></ul></dd>
     <dt>Cross-function (interprocedural) analysis</dt>
     <dd>